-The MDA Laboratory Services Division (LSD) is a State Federal Insecticide Fungicide Rodenticide Act (FIFRA) laboratory and analyzes MDA samples for pesticide residues.
-Samples may also be analyzed by the USDA Lab in Gastonia, North Carolina under contract to the MDA.
+The MDA Laboratory Services Division is a State Federal Insecticide Fungicide Rodenticide Act (FIFRA) laboratory which analyzes MDA samples for pesticide residues.
+Samples may also be analyzed by the USDA Lab in Gastonia, North Carolina under contract with the MDA.

-The University of Maryland evaluates honey bee samples for the mite, Varroa destructor, known to vector viruses and reduce bee longevity and the fungal pathogen, Nosema spp. that invades a bee’s gut causing adverse effects.
-North Carolina State University evaluates samples for a set of bee viruses that cause adverse effects.
+The Bee Informed Partnership evaluates honey bee samples for the mite, Varroa destructor, known to vector viruses and reduce bee longevity, the fungal pathogen, Nosema spp. that invades a bee’s gut causing adverse effects, and a set of bee viruses that cause adverse effects.

 Once analytical results are received by the Pesticide & Fertilizer Management Division, the MDA confers internally regarding all evidence collected and attempts to determine the cause of the bee kill as well as provide an underlying assessment of colony health.
 Individual investigation summaries are created for each bee kill.
 Legislation passed in 2014 authorizes the MDA to compensate beekeepers for honey bee colony loss due to “acute pesticide poisoning.”
 Revisions to Minnesota’s Pesticide Laws (Minn.
 Stat. chapter 18B) went into effect July 1, 2014.

 Follow the links below to view the annual summaries of MDA Pesticide Bee Kill Complaint Investigations